Suraj-Encoding/React-Todo/README.md

   - React is very fast
   - Follows DRY Principle
   - Alternative of React
        - Angular  i.e  Angular.Js -> (By Google)
        - Veu  i.e  Veu.Js
-       - This are also Javascript Frameworks
+       - These are also Javascript Frameworks

 ## Pre-Requisites: